 Having too little calcium can cause osteopenia, reduce mineral density in the bones, make them thin and weak to breaks, as well as pain and problems with posture.

-Pectus carinatum, one of the most common chest bone problems, can be significantly affected by this condition, so be very careful with your vitamins and mineral intake.
+Pectus carinatum, one of the most common chest bone problems, can be significantly affected by this condition, so be very careful with your vitamin and mineral intake.

 13. Respiratory diseases, such as chronic Asthma